goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 7. Display of user identifier results:
     - Tick **Show the value of another LDAP attribute**: sn
 8. Click on "**OK**"

+_Note: The `ldap.outpostURI` should be the IP, hostname, or FQDN of the LDAP Outpost service deployed accessible by your SharePoint farm_.